What were the causes and effects of the Columbian Exchange?

 All Flashcards

-What was the effect of Native American migration?
+What were the causes and effects of Native American resistance?

 What is Causation?